 These are some of the best snorkeling spots in St John to check out next time you decide to visit on your tropical vacation.

-Maho Bay Beach is the top snorkeling destination in St John, USVI, if you’re looking to catch sight of sea turtles and eagle rays.
+Maho Bay Beach is one of the best snorkeling beaches in St John, USVI, if you’re looking to catch sight of sea turtles and eagle rays.
 If you swim out around 20 yards toward the middle east end, you’ll find seagrass, where turtles tend to reside.
 One of the easiest ways to recognize them is if you see any medium-sized fish above a large brown circle since fish tend to always be right on top or below the turtles.

 The east end of this beautiful beach also has coral reefs, where you can find all types of tropical fish, including parrotfish, surgeonfish, squirrelfish, damselfish, and much more.
 The western end of Maho Bay Beach also has coral reefs, but we didn’t find much sea life around this part last time we went.